Network security for an AI home lab

 - Segment the network with VLANs and explicit firewall rules.

-- Run potentially risky models inside dedicated VMs, with GPU passthrough when needed.
+- Run risky models inside dedicated VMs, with GPU passthrough when needed.

 - Use DNS filtering and an allowlist for outbound connections.